whadafunk/routerology/server_template/server_checklist.md

 - asset number
 - technical owner
 - business owner
+- list of hosted services and their URIs
 - disk partitions
 - physical resources (cpu/memory/disk)
 - physical location, or if a container/vm the virtual location (hostname - ip)